 Rapid Communications are preliminary accounts of topical work that has high importance.
 If there should exist a backlog of accepted articles that have been electronically published in Early View but have not yet appeared in a print issue, Rapid Communications will be preferentially placed in the next available issue prior to other manuscript types.
 Consequently, the Referees’ scores for accepted Rapid Communications generally tend to be higher than for Notes, particularly in the areas of originality and importance.
 Manuscripts submitted in conjunction with the ISMRM's Young Investigator Award competition may be submitted as Full Papers or Rapid Communications.

-Letters to the Editor and Responses provide a forum for readers to critique papers that have been published in Magn Reson Med online in Early View or in print), or 2) briefly discuss topics that are of general interest to our community.
+Letters to the Editor and Responses provide a forum for readers to either 1) critique papers that have been published in Magn Reson Med (online in Early View, or in print), or 2) briefly discuss topics that are of general interest to our community.
 In case of letters of type 1), once a Letter to the Editor has been accepted for publication, a copy is emailed to the subject paper's authors, who then have an opportunity to submit a Response manuscript within 30 days.
 If the Response is also accepted, the Letter and its Response will be published online together and later appear consecutively in the same print issue of Magn Reson Med.
 Letters to the Editor of type 2) provide a forum to the readership to air new ideas or to comment on current issues of importance to our community.
-All Letters to the Editors and Responses are peer reviewed.
+All Letters to the Editors and Responses are subject to editorial and peer review.

 Review Articles are scholarly reports on a field of particular interest to the journal's readership.
 Review Articles are submitted based on editorial invitation, although contributed Review Articles are also considered.
 Authors intending to submit a Review Article should contact the Editor-in-Chief with their proposal prior to preparing the article.
 All Review Articles are peer reviewed.